magento/devdocs/guides/v2.0/frontend-dev-guide/css-topics/theme-ui-lib.md

 ## Mixin location {#fedg_using-ui-lib_mixins}

- You can find the Magento UI library under <a href="{{site.mage2000url}}lib/web/css" target="_blank"><code>lib/web/css</code></a>.
+ You can find the Magento UI library under <a href="{{ site.mage2000url }}lib/web/css" target="_blank"><code>lib/web/css</code></a>.
 Library source `.less` files are stored under the `source` directory, each file contains mixins for configuring a certain element, and in most cases the element coincides with the file name:

 <pre>lib/web
     ├── css/